Wildlife of Botswana: Birds

 Nata Bird Sanctuary, established in the early 1990s, is situated to the far northeastern edge of Sowa Pan.
 It encompasses an area of 230 km2 and maintained as a community project to preserve its 165 bird species.
 Some of the species reported are the kingfishers, bee-eaters, eagles, bustards and ostriches.
-Water birds of Africa flock to this place during winter; the bird species reported are teals, ducks, geese, pelicans, spoonbills, greater flamingo and lesser flamingo.
+Water birds of Africa flock to this place during winter; the bird species reported are teal, ducks, geese, pelicans, spoonbills, greater flamingo and lesser flamingo.
 The flamingos and pelicans also breed here.